district10/extended-programmer-dvorak/README.md

 On remapped letters:
  - R: 'r' should be in the home row;
- - H: 'h' was pushed aside by 'r', for easy type the most frequent "th" bigram, i put it on the left, and "wh" is easier too;
+ - H: 'h' was pushed aside by 'r', for easy type the most frequent "th" bigram, i put it on the left, and "wh", "he", etc are much more easier
- - I: 'i' was happily set under left index finger;
  - F: what follows 'f' are often not vowels, instead they are consonents, it should be on the left;
  - Y, P: they don't deserve a good place, put them like in qwerty
  - U, L: 'u' moved up, 'l' moved left